Grad Spotlight: Sam Russell Walker

 I’m a massive fan of Matisse’s paper cutouts work, the way in which he completely changed his way of working at such a late stage in his practice is amazing.
 I also find his confidence in ‘drawing with scissors’, to cut out large-scale shapes of vivid colour, to be completely awe-inspiring.

 I also really enjoy the work of Luke Best, I find his use of collage, drawing mixed with his use of digital collaging really unique and exciting.
 His images are always bursting with character and there’s always so much to look at, whether its colour, texture, pattern or shape!

-Finally, what would you most like to be doing with your illustration work in 5-10 years time?
+Finally, what would you most like to be doing with your illustration work in a few years time?